 Apart from teachers and parents, school managements also need to re-orient their thinking and move beyond preparing students for examinations.
 They need to purposively train students to discharge leadership roles in all sectors of the economy and all segments of society.
 A spirit of service which epitomises leadership needs to be inculcated in all school curriculums to develop much needed leaders in all walks of life.
 Indeed leadership training should form the core element of every school’s curriculum.

 However, for students to transform into leaders developing their cognitive skills of reflection and introspection are a prerequisite.
 These important skills can be developed by encouraging the deep reading habit.

 Book reading is not the equivalent of deep reading; there’s a huge difference.
 The former is for leisure, for information.
 Deep reading, on the contrary, is mindful reading to absorb concepts for creative application in life and/or work.
 Moreover, deep readers invariably become deep thinkers.

 Research studies conducted by Marianne Wolfe, a distinguished professor at the University of California, Los Angeles, indicate that it’s important to develop the bi-literate brains of students by exposing them progressively to both print and digital media.
 School projects and assignments should provoke students to develop bi-literate brains and prepare them to cope with the fast-changing workplaces of the future.

 Finally, history teaches us one important lesson: countries cannot grow their economies first and develop public education and health services later.
 The reverse is true.
 Unfortunately, India has under-invested in these vitally crucial services.
-That’s why 70 years after independence we are being forced to fight an unequal war on our borders with a neighbour nation which has well-developed human resources and great technology absorption capacity.
+That’s why 70 years after independence we are being forced to fight an unequal war on our borders with a neighbour nation that has well-developed human resources and great technology absorption capacity.